 UC San Diego students

 Can I do research with the Design Lab?
 Will you be my research advisor?One of the best parts of faculty life is working with talented students.
 The design faculty advise a small number of highly-motivated graduate and undergraduate students who are working on topics related to our group's research.
 Students are welcome to apply to join my group once they have completed CSE12; apply here.
 We don't have the bandwidth to advise projects unconnected to our group's focus.
 (It may be a great project and deserving of support, but successful research requires a tremendous amount of focused effort.)
 Undergraduates: apply to CalIT2's fantastic Summer Undergraduate Research Scholars program.
 For research during the school year, email me with your resume and transcript.
 A prerequisite for joining my group is having taken and excelled in a design course.
 For undergraduates (and MS students new to HCI), take cogs120/cse170 (offered in winter).
 For PhD students (and MS students who have already taken an HCI course) take Cogs230/CSE216.
-I also strongly recommend attending the Design at Large seminar: You can earn 1 unit of credit by signing up for Cogs229/CSE219.
+I also strongly recommend attending the Design at Large seminar: To earn credit, sign up for Cogs229/CSE219.

 I want to learn interaction design; what courses should I take?In our curriculum, you'll learn to think like a designer and gain the skills to design, implement, and evaluate interactive systems.
 Interaction design students need a "tripod" of Computational Thinking, Design Thinking, and Empirical Thinking.
 The main HCI courses are the Cogs120/cse170, Cogs102 sequence, and the Cogs187 sequence.
 To bone up on your technical skills, seek out relevant CSE courses.
 Take advantage of UCSD's excellent Comm, Visual Arts, and CAT programs.
 We design interfaces for people; learn something about people and how to do empirical work.